-5.3.3.
-Archaeological Method Statement
+5.3.3 Archaeological Method Statement

-An AMS will be prepared for the Project prior to sub-surface impacts within the Amber (Zone 2) archaeological management zones as mapped in Figure 6.
-The AMS will be prepared for the Project and will include management for works within the defined areas of archaeological potential at Belmore Station that will be impacted, as well as the procedure for managing unexpected archaeological finds.
-The AMS will include detail on archaeological potential and significance based on the AARD with additional information related to the subject site as required.
-It will include a methodology for archaeological management such as archaeological monitoring or test/salvage excavation in accordance with the AARD approved methodology.
-In accordance with REMM NAH12 the AMS will also include a methodology for analysis of heritage items, archaeological and artefact management strategies and a sieving strategy.
+An AMS will be prepared for the Project prior to sub-surface impacts within the Red (Zone 1) archaeological management zone as mapped in Figure 4.
+The AMS includes management for works within the defined areas of archaeological potential at Downer's compound that will be impacted, as well as the procedure for managing unexpected archaeological finds.
+The AMS also includes detail on archaeological potential and significance based on the AARD with additional information related to the subject site added as required.
+It includes a methodology for archaeological management such as archaeologicalmonitoring or test/salvage excavation in accordance with the AARD approved methodology.
+In accordance with REMM NAH12 the AMS also includes a methodology for analysis of heritage items, archaeological and artefact management strategies and a sieving strategy.